 No, it’s not the engaging content.

-(Although, we have to admit, having the two helps a lot.)
+Although to be fair, we have to admit, having these two helps a lot.

 But the real secret is knowing and understanding your target customers.

 Having the insight about people you want to market your product to gives you an enormous power to always be relevant.

 It allows you to create content that answers their specific questions.
 And then, position it exactly where they’ll be looking for it at specific stages of their buying cycle to attract and move them deeper into your sales funnel.